Willie169/Android-Non-Root/README.md

 - Download and install **TrackerControl** (also known as **TC**) from F-Droid.
 F-Droid: [https://f-droid.org/packages/net.kollnig.missioncontrol.fdroid/](https://f-droid.org/packages/net.kollnig.missioncontrol.fdroid/).
 - **Note**: Avoid using the Google Play version.
 ### Use TrackerControl to Block Trackers
-- Block unwanted trackers in the main interface of the apps. **TrackerControl** categorizes trackers by port, corporation, category, etc. You can easily block and allow connections.
+- Block unwanted trackers in the main interface of the apps.
+- **Note**: **TrackerControl** categorizes trackers by port, corporation, category, etc. You can easily block and allow connections.
 You may have to try several time to figure out what trackers to allow in order to prevent apps from crashing in few cases.
 - Turn on **TrackerControl** as the VPN service of the entire device.
-- Blocking tracker can be used independently or with **Prxoy mode** of **InviZible Pro**.
+- Blocking trackers can be used independently or with **Prxoy mode** of **InviZible Pro**.
 ### Configure TrackerControl (TC) to be used with InviZible Pro
 - Turn on **TrackerControl** as the VPN service of the entire device.
 - Disable monitoring of **InviZible Pro** (`pan.alexander.tordnscrypt.stable`) within **TrackerControl**.